About sexual development and behaviour in autistic children and teenagers

 This might lead to inappropriate sexual behaviours.
 For example, they might think that if they want to have sex, the other person also wants to.

-- talking about consent and how your child needs to ask before kissing or touching someone in a sexual way.
+- Talk about consent and how your child needs to ask before kissing or touching someone in a sexual way.
 For example, your child should say, ‘I would like to kiss you.
 Would that be OK?’ and wait for the person to say yes before kissing them.

-Narrow interests
+Special interests

 Inappropriate interests